noir-lang/awesome-noir/README.md

 #### Bitcoin

 - [op_rand](https://github.com/distributed-lab/op_rand) - VRF on Bitcoin.
 Proves the correctness of all the actions using Noir circuits with Barretenberg backend
+- [bitcoin-prover](https://github.com/distributed-lab/bitcoin-prover) - proving the validity of the Bitcoin block header chain and the possibility of using the corresponding output as the input of a transaction.

 ### Social